conda/governance/README.md

 ## Document History

 This document was initially written by Anthony Scopatz, CJ Wright, Matthew R. Becker, Uwe Korn, and Eric Dill.
+In early 2022 several clarifications were made to this document.
+None of those clarifications change policies.

 This document is released under the CC-BY 4.0 license.